 Red Room Audio is a developer of passionately crafted virtual instruments for songwriters, composers and sound designers.
-Based in Los Angeles with staff and contributors around the globe, it is our mission to create inspiring tools that make it easy for you to turn your musical ideas into art.
+A subsidiary of Los Angeles based, Constructive Stumblings, Inc. (a California Corporation), Red Room Audio works with contributing artists around the globe, it is our mission to create inspiring tools that make it easy for you to turn your musical ideas into art.

 Back in the 1990’s I was living in Chicago playing in a band and struggling to make rent.
 I somehow managed to save up enough money to upgrade my Tascam 4-track (which I wish I still had) to a fancy Roland VS-880 digital recorder (wish I still had that, too).
 I also got my hands on a heavily used Ensoniq EPS sampler, which came with a stack of unmarked floppies.
 I remember eagerly inserting one into the drive and waiting for the mystery samples to load.
 When I pressed a key, out came the most glorious strings section I’d ever heard.
 I proceeded to spend the following weeks holed up in my makeshift bedroom studio under headphones, in command of a sampled orchestra for the first time.
 It was my personal introduction to the world of sampling and I was completely hooked.